mhmohona/60daysofudacity/README.md

 **Progress:**
 - Working on FINAL THESIS!
+- Worked on announcing the result of blogging competition.
 - Read about Need Theory: Maslow's Hierarchy of Needs, Herzberg's 2 factor Theory, Expectancy theory
 - Read about Hershey Blanchard Situational Leadership Model, The Fiedler's Model
 - Read about Purpose of Controlling, Types of Control, The Control Process, Need for Control